sts10/linux-notes-mdbook/src/initial-setup/go.md

 # Go

+Go is a board game!

-A good desktop app: [Sabaki](https://sabaki.yichuanshen.de/) ([GitHub repo](https://github.com/SabakiHQ/Sabaki)).
+A good desktop app that works for Linux is [Sabaki](https://sabaki.yichuanshen.de/) ([GitHub repo](https://github.com/SabakiHQ/Sabaki)).
 To install it, I went with the x64 AppImage, probably from [the GitHub Releases tab](https://github.com/SabakiHQ/Sabaki/releases)).

-You can also "attach" [a number of "game engines"](https://github.com/SabakiHQ/Sabaki/blob/master/docs/guides/engines.md) to Sabaki to either play against or have analyze your games.
+In Sabaki you can play against yourself or load and go through SGF files.
+But you can also "attach" [a number of "game engines"](https://github.com/SabakiHQ/Sabaki/blob/master/docs/guides/engines.md) to Sabaki to either play against or have analyze games.
 You can manage the engines available to Sabaki by going to "Engines" > "Manage Engines".

-## Setting up the GNUGo Engine
+## Setting up the GNU Go Engine

 [GNU Go](https://www.gnu.org/software/gnugo/gnugo.html) is an engine that's nice in that it can (a) play on multiple board sizes out of the box, and (b) has multiple levels to choose from (1 through 10 or 1 through 9, I'm not sure).